Skip to main content

 Stress can raise cancer risk indirectly.
 Chronic stress drives inflammation, suppresses immune surveillance of abnormal cells, and pushes behaviors (poor sleep, alcohol, smoking) that raise risk on their own.
 The direct effect on cell biology is real but smaller than those behavioral pathways.

-Air quality in Philadelphia, especially near I-95 and industrial corridors, contributes modestly to lung and bladder cancer risk.
+Air quality in Philadelphia, particularly near I-95 and industrial corridors, contributes modestly to lung and bladder cancer risk.
 We screen accordingly when patients live or work near heavy traffic or industrial sites.

 The role of HPV in cancer prevention is huge.
 HPV (human papillomavirus) drives most cervical, anal, and oropharyngeal cancers.
 The HPV vaccine series prevents the variants responsible for the vast majority of those cancers and is a high-impact intervention through age 45.